m-yahya-khattak/FifteenX/README.md

 # ⚡ FifteenX – 15-Minute Prediction Markets (Powered by Polymarket)

-**FifteenX** is a fast, lightweight **15-minute prediction market experience** built on top of Polymarket data.
+**FifteenX** (Might need to change name) is a fast, lightweight **15-minute prediction market experience** built on top of Polymarket data.
 It delivers an intense, game-style environment where users predict short-term market movements (e.g., BTC up/down in 15 minutes), paper-trade, and compete on leaderboards.

 This project focuses on: